iiasa/message-ix-models/message_ix_models/model/water/doc/index.rst

 Country vs Global implementation
 --------------------------------

-The :mod:`message_data.model.water` is designed to being able to add water components to either a global R11 model or any countrty model designed with `the MESSAGEix single country <https://github.com/iiasa/message_single_country>`_ model prototype.
+The :mod:`message_data.model.water` is designed to being able to add water components to either a global R11 model or any country model designed with `the MESSAGEix single country <https://github.com/iiasa/message_single_country>`_ model prototype.
 To work with a country model please ensure that:

 1. country model and scenario are specified either in ``--url`` or in the ``cli.py`` script